 - Cash prizes are made possible by our very generous Event Sponsors.
 Grand Champion will receive $5,000, Reserve Champion $3,000, and Third Place $1,500.
 There will also be cash prizes fourth – sixth place with the amount still to be determined.
 Individual classes will have a payout of $500 per class which will be split among the placings!

 Is every trainer who applies guaranteed a horse?

 Unfortunately we cannot guarantee that every trainer who applies will be accepted into the challenge.
-We have been lucky enough to have a lot of interest in the challenge (last year we had more than 20 horses competing!) and since it is a one day event, we have to limit the entrants to a number that will ensure we finish in a timely manner.
+We have been lucky enough to have a lot of interest in the challenge and since it is a one day event, we have to limit the entrants to a number that will ensure we finish in a timely manner.
 The earlier a trainer applies, the more likely they are to be accepted into the challenge.